 Two Minutes to Midnight and the Architecture of Armageddon

-In 2018 the Doomsday Clock was set to two minutes to midnight, the closest it has ever been to striking midnight since the height of the Cold War in 1953 when both the US and Soviet Union tested thermonuclear weapons for the first time within 10 months of each.
+In 2018, the Doomsday Clock was set to two minutes to midnight, the closest it has ever been to striking midnight since the height of the Cold War in 1953 when both the United States and the Soviet Union tested thermonuclear weapons for the first time within ten months of each other.
 Today, while the Cold War’s lessons and fears have largely faded from our collective memory, it is critical to view a decidedly uncertain present through the lens of the past.
+Two Minutes to Midnight and the Architecture of Armageddon is on display Tuesday, April 6th, 2021 - May 25th, 2021.

 One Half the People: Advancing Equality for Women